Graduate Economics Assistantships

-Student must be admitted fully to the program in the Department of Economics to be eligible for graduate assistantships.
-Thus requires completion of Intermediate Macroeconomics, Intermediate Microeconomics, Business Statistics/Econometrics and Calculus I with minimum grades of B along with a 3.0 GPA.
+The student must be unconditionally admitted to the program to be eligible for graduate assistantships, which requires completion of courses in Intermediate Macroeconomics, Intermediate Microeconomics, Business Statistics/Econometrics, and Calculus I, all with minimum grades of B along with a 3.0 GPA.

 - Two letters of recommendation from college or university faculty members and/or administrators who are familiar with the student and his/her academic achievements.